howardginsburg/AzureDevOpsSQL/readme.md

     - Create a new yaml pipeline in Azure Dev Ops.
     - Copy and paste the contents of [pipeline.yml](/pipeline.yml)
+    - If you're using the SQL Deployment (SqlAzureDacpacDeployment@1) task, delete the PowerShell tasks and enter your Service Connection, Database Server Name, and Database Name.
-    - If you're using a Service Connection, delete the PowerShell@2 task and enter your Service Connection, Database Server Name, and Database Name.
+    - If you're using a Service Connection (AzurePowerShell@5) task, delete the SqlAzureDacpacDeployment@1 andPowerShell@2 tasks and enter your Service Connection, Database Server Name, and Database Name.
-    - If you're using a Service Principal, delete the AzurePowerShell@5 task and enter in your Service Principal detals, Database Server Name, and Database Name.
+    - If you're using a Service Principal (PowerShell@2), delete the SqlAzureDacpacDeployment@1 and AzurePowerShell@5 task and enter in your Service Principal detals, Database Server Name, and Database Name.
 Note: This code is for demonstration purposes!
 You should store the Service Principal credentials in Azure Key Vault!!